Michael Cheika: 2018–2019

 Cheika's team endured a similarly dismal run in the 2018 autumn internationals, losing 9–6 to Wales (their first win over Australia since 2008) before salvaging a consolation 26–7 victory against Italy.
 The Wallabies ended 2018 with a sixth consecutive defeat to England, going down 37–18.
 The team's win–loss record, having won only four out of thirteen test matches, was their worst since 1958.
 A review of the team's performance was conducted by the administration of Rugby Australia, with the board electing to back Cheika through to the 2019 World Cup.
 The decision was widely derided in the Australian sporting press, with speculation rife that the administration were unable to afford to terminate Cheika's contract.

 2019 saw much change in the Australian set-up, beginning with the sacking of Stephen Larkham as attack coach and the introduction of a selection panel made up of Cheika, newly selected Director of Rugby Scott Johnson and Michael O'Connor who acts as an independent away from the national team coaching team.
 The new process started with a 35–17 loss to South Africa in the opening round of the 2019 Rugby Championship.
 The following week, Australia gained just their first win of the Championship, defeating Argentina 16–10.
-However it was the final match against New Zealand that proved a success, after winning 47–26, a joint record defeat for the All Blacks; through this result meant a win in the second Bledisloe Cup match meant Australia would reclaim the title for the first time since 2002.
-However, the Wallabies lost 36–0 to see the trophy remain in New Zealand.
+The final match against New Zealand that proved a success, after winning 47–26, a joint record defeat for the All Blacks.
+A win in the second Bledisloe Cup match meant Australia would reclaim the cup for the first time since 2002, but the Wallabies lost 36–0 to see the trophy remain in New Zealand.